blab/zika-seq/pipeline/README.md

 1. Download Albacore

-Download the `.deb` for Alabacore from the (ONT)[https://nanoporetech.com/].
+Download the `.deb` for Alabacore from the [ONT Community](https://community.nanoporetech.com/downloads).
 If a version other than 2.0.2 is downloaded, modify the `dpkg` command in `install.sh` appropriately.

 2. Download and install from the github repo:
   ```